History Files

 c.8200 - 7000 BC

-With the first true native culture to appear on Cyprus being the later Khirokitia culture (around 7000 BC), the Aceramic Neolithic on Cyprus differed greatly from other contemporary societies in Anatolia and the Levant (which was part of the Khiamian culture at this time), showing no signs of contact between the two.
-There was never a land bridge to connect Cyprus to the mainland, so all arrivals had to be by sea which tended to limit access.
+With the first true native culture to appear on Cyprus being the later Khirokitia culture (around 7000 BC), the Aceramic Neolithic on Cyprus differed greatly from other contemporary societies in Anatolia and the Levant (which was part of the Pre-Pottery Neolithic B culture at this time), showing no signs of contact between the two.

 Due to the insular and fragile environment of an island like Cyprus, hunter-gather settlements could not have survived long term.
 Humans in this period probably only visited for selective periods before returning to the mainland.
-Following the Akrotiri phase, there is a gap of about a thousand years before the appearance of an Aceramic Neolithic Farmer culture around 8200 BC (which was only discovered by archaeology in the early twenty-first century).
+Following the Akrotiri phase, there is a gap of about a thousand years before the appearance of an aceramic Neolithic Farmer culture around 8200 BC (which was only discovered by archaeology in the early twenty-first century).

 This new period is represented by negative architecture with pot holes and cuttings into the havara bedrock, as is attested at five sites, these being Parekklisha-Shillourokambos, Kissonerga-Mylouthkia, Kalavasos-Tenta (Level 5), Akanthou, and Asprokambos.
 These sites demonstrate a preoccupation with wells and cuttings into the bedrock to access underground water channels.